ferrous-systems/rust-exercises/exercise-book/src/files-match-result.md

 TIP: IDEs often provide a "quick fix" to roll out all match arms quickly

-### Step 2: Reading the File content to a String and Error propagation.
+### Step 2: Reading the File content to a String and Error propagation

 ✅ Import `std::io::prelude::*`

 Take a look at [Read::read\_to\_string](https://doc.rust-lang.org/std/io/trait.Read.html#method.read_to_string).
 The method takes in a mutable empty `String`, and writes the content of a file to this buffer.
 The method returns a `Result<usize, Error>`, where the usize is the number of bytes that have been written to the buffer.
 Handling this Result, will not yield the `String` of file content.
 For a simple program, handling it with an
 `.unwrap()` would be sufficient, but for bigger code bases this is not helpful, so we want to propagate the Error.

 ✅ Add `Result<(), Error>` as return type to `fn main()` and `Ok(())` as the last line of `fn main()`.

 ✅ Create an empty `String` that serves as buffer and bind it to a mutable variable.

 ✅ Call the `.read_to_string()` method on the `File` object.
 The method takes in the `String` buffer and is followed by the `?` operator.
 If the method returns an `Error` it is propagated to the instance that called `fn main()`.
 If the method returns the `Ok` value, the program proceeds as planned.